 We share knowledge through teaching, create knowledge through research, and apply knowledge through service.
 There is no higher calling and no more important contribution to the future than that.

 - Angela Davis

-We are focused on the US south because our cities and rural areas share similar problems and have faced violent retaliation in building institutionalized local power.
-Our approach is to let the people most impacted by policy problems be the ones coming up with the strategies for change.
-Instead of a “think tank” where a bunch of scholars comes up with solutions, we want to train and work with the people impacted to identify the problems, research the best solutions, and build local collective power.
-Our belief is that the “root cause” of most policy challenges is best known by the people impacted—and that any transformative change will be lead by them.
+We are focused on the U.S. south because our cities and rural areas share similar histories of extraction and have faced violent retaliation in building institutionalized local power.
+We organize both to support local organizing and to coordinate local groups to participate in statewide and national efforts.
+When we support local organizing, decisions are made by members of the local tenant organizations we work with.
+When we coordinate statewide efforts, decisions are made by representatives from participating local organizations.
+Our approach is to let the people most impacted by problems be the ones coming up with the strategies for change.
+Instead of a “think tank” where a bunch of scholars come up with recommendations and solutions, we train tenants to research the best solutions and build local collective power.
+Our belief is that the “root cause” of most societal challenges is best known by the people impacted—and that any revolutionary change will be led by them.

 providing organizing support to tenant unions across Kentucky: Lexington Housing Justice Collective, Rowan County Listening Project, Madison County Tenants Union, the Bowling Green Anti-Eviction Network, Bedford County (TN) Listening Project and Lexington Tenants Union